amir4976/geex/README.md

 </p>

-# 🚀 Geex Admin Dashboard – Template Version: index-4
+# 🚀 Geex Admin Dashboard

 A modern, responsive, and feature-rich admin dashboard template built with HTML5, CSS3, and JavaScript.
 This template is designed for high performance, clean UI/UX, and easy integration into any modern web or backend project.